Jodie Underhill - Co-Founder

 Pawan joined us in December 2014 as a field assistant.
 He worked incredibly hard on field before quickly rising up to a managerial position, due to his strong desire to learn and willingness to take on responsibility.
 Originally from Dagkadakoti village in the Almora hills, he lives in Ramnagar.
-He looks after all admin, HR, and accounts of the Corbett program.
+He now looks after all the field operations work as well as government and community outreach and liaisoning of the Corbett program.

-Navin Kumar - Supervisor (Training & Implementation of SWM)
+Navin Kumar - Operations Supervisor (Training & Implementation of SWM)

-Navin, a resident of Sunderkhal, is also an employee who has been with us for over two years!
+Navin is a resident of Sunderkhal and has been is also an employee who has been with us for over two years!
 He is currently in charge of the Teda village and Sitabani Temple complex and FRH.
 He also oversees all the composting activities at all our program locations.

 Jitendra Prasad - Operations Supervisor

 Jitendra aka Jeetu, is a resident of Garjia Village.
 He joined us in June 2018.
 He has been of great help to the team as well as sunshine in the office.
 He aspires to complete his studies in Masters of Social Work and to work for the community.
 He is in charge of monitoring the work being done by SHGs, organizing clean-ups, adult awareness programs.